Dependent Personality Disorder

 Symptoms of Dependent Personality Disorder

 People with DPD have several negative behavior patterns.
-A patient with DPD will need approval from others.
-He or she will crave it so desperately that he or she will engage in problematic behavior, like:
+A person with DPD will need approval from others.
+They will crave it so desperately that they will engage in problematic behavior, like:

 - Submissive behavior and avoidance of conflict or disagreeing with another person